 3.82 The Water Cycle Study Update 2017 considers the feasibility of attaining a 'water neutral' position in the District.
 Whilst the study concludes that this aspiration is unlikely to be a feasible option for the District the study provides a 'pathway'.
 The study recommends that new development be built to the optional Building Regulations for water efficiency.
-The policy recommendation sets out that new housing development should be built at a standard of 110 l/h/d and that non-
+The policy recommendation sets out that new housing development should be built at a standard of 110 I/h/d and that non-domestic buildings should, as a minimum, reach 'good' BREEAM status.